Heart Rate Monitor Reviews

 We started selling Heart Rate Monitors online in 1999.
 In 2013, Louise and Tristan decided to focus on reviewing and testing rather than selling the products ourselves online.
 To help you make the right choice we have categorised all these fitness watches by activity type and brand.
 The main activities are split in to Fitness, Running, Cycling, MultiSport and Swimming.
 If you do a bit of everything, at a fairly competitive/serious level we’d suggest looking in the Multisport area for the best running, cycling, swimming training watches with varying degrees of navigational functionality.

 Our aim is to give you the clearest, most accurate reviews of some of the best GPS sports watches, fitness trackers and heart rate monitors on the market.
 Each month we get our hands on some of the latest and great GPS sports watches and fitness monitors.
 For the next 3 or 4 weeks we test those products and then we pop the review on the website.
 If you are new to HRM training then please take a minute to review our HRM FAQ section and also our sample of recommended HRM Training Guides.

-RUNNERS – We think you might be very interested to know that Garmin know have a strapless GPS sports watch.
-Welcome the Garmin Forerunner 225 (and now the 235) with optical HR sensors. the 225 is basically the mega popular 220 with added strapless heart rate sensor and activity tracker… perfect for 90% of customers.
-The Forerunner 235 is the same again with additional activity tracker and smartphone connectivity for notifications and wireless data upload.
+RUNNERS – We think you might be very interested to know that Garmin now have a strapless GPS sports watch.
+Welcome the Garmin Forerunner 235 with optical HR sensors (off the wrist heart rate) 24/7 activity tracking and smartphone connectivity for notifications and wireless data upload.
 If you like running with MUSIC then please also take a look at the TomTom Runner 2 Cardio + Music

 CYCLISTS – It’s been a busy few months at Garmin and Polar.
 We have the Garmin Edge 520 with the inclusion of Strava segments, recovery analysis, smart alerts and basic mapping .. and don’t forget the perfectly formed Edge 20 / 25 one of the smallest GPS bike computers on the market (but bursting full of features).
 Hot on Garmin’s heels are Polar with the BRILLIANT mid-sized Polar M450 and the full size V650 with FREE OpenStreet mapping